Yuri-M-Dias/WaniKani.js/README.md

 }
 ```

+Creating a `Member` object also allows specifying filters that are applied to every endpoint (avoid trying to get a specific entry through this, however.
+Use endpoint functions with specific filters instead).
+Use this to quickly fetch updated data, and use our `mergeMembers()` function to merge old and new `Member` data together.

-Additionally, you may update the member as appropriate with the following functions:
+Additionally, you may update a WaniKani user as appropriate with the following functions:

 ```javascript
   Member.update_user(data); // https://docs.api.wanikani.com/20170710/#update-user-information